sourav-bk/Golang/README.md

 </details>

 <details><summary><h3><mark>How Run Go Code?</mark></h3></summary>
 Running a Go application is simple because Go is a compiled language.
-When you build a Go program, it is compiled into a single static binary file.
-This means you do not need to install a Go runtime on the target machine — you only need the compiled file.
+When build a Go program, it is compiled into a single static binary file.
+This means we do not need to install a Go runtime on the target machine — only need the compiled file.

-However, to compile Go code, you must install Go on your system (or download the Go compiler).
-You write your code in a file with the .go extension.
+However, to compile Go code, must install Go on system (or download the Go compiler). we write code in a file with the .go extension.

 Every Go program starts from the main function.
 The main function is the entry point of the program, and execution always begins there.

-To create an executable file, you use the go build command.
+To create an executable file, we use the go build command.
 By default, this command builds an executable for the current operating system and architecture.

-If you want to build an executable for a different target system, you can specify the GOOS and GOARCH environment variables when running go build.
-This allows you to cross-compile for another operating system or CPU architecture.
+If we want to build an executable for a different target system, we can specify the GOOS and GOARCH environment variables when running go build.
+This allows we to cross-compile for another operating system or CPU architecture.

 Go also provides the go run command, which is used to quickly compile and run a Go program from the command line without creating a permanent executable file.